FactoryBoy/factory_boy/docs/reference.rst

 SelfAttribute
 """""""""""""

-.. class:: SelfAttribute(dotted_path_to_attribute)
+.. class:: SelfAttribute(dotted_path_to_attribute, default=, coerce=None)

     Some fields should reference another field of the object being constructed, or an attribute thereof.

     This is performed by the :class:`~factory.SelfAttribute` declaration.
-That declaration takes a single argument, a dot-delimited path to the attribute to fetch:
+    The declaration requires a dot-delimited path to the attribute to fetch.

+    .. attribute:: default

+        A default value to use if the specified attribute doesn't exist.

+    .. attribute:: coerce

+        A function that takes one argument and returns a coerced value.
+        Note that coercion will also happen on a default value.

 .. code-block:: python